CloudComputingCourse/yarn-ec2-p3p3-s18/README.md

   -h, --help            show this help message and exit -s SLAVES, --slaves=SLAVES
-                        Number of slaves to launch (default: 4) -k KEY_PAIR, --key-pair=KEY_PAIR
+                        Number of slaves to launch (default: 4) -p PROFILE, --profile=PROFILE
-                        Key pair to use on instances -i IDENTITY_FILE, --identity-file=IDENTITY_FILE
-                        SSH private key file to use for logging into instances -p PROFILE, --profile=PROFILE
                         If you have multiple profiles (AWS or boto config), you can configure additional, named profiles by using